 Is the data that you will input into a list consistent?

-You should also plan a strategy to make sure that catalog list data is consistent.
-Catalog list data is often maintained by different people over a long time, and this can increase the inconsistency of the data.
-For example, let's say that you have a site column named Color, and you want to import the color information for individual items from an external system.
+You should also plan a strategy to make sure catalog list data is consistent.
+Catalog list data is often maintained by different people over a long time, increasing the chances of inconsistency of the data.
+For example, let's say you have a site column named Color, and you want to import the color information for individual items from an external system.
 The values in the external system vary in how the color is written (BLUE, Blue, blue).
-Before you import this data into a SharePoint list, make sure that the data is consistent.
-For this example, you make sure that all color names are represented as Blue.
+Before you import this data into a SharePoint list, make sure the data is consistent.
+For this example, you make sure all color names are represented as Blue.

-In addition to guaranteeing data consistency, you should also make sure that the managed metadata field that is used to tag catalog content is a required field.
+In addition to guaranteeing data consistency, you should also make sure the managed metadata field that's used to tag catalog content is a required field.
 Missing data from this field may cause content to appear incorrectly on the publishing site.

 For information about how to create list content for cross-site publishing, see "Create catalog content by using SharePoint lists" in Configure cross-site publishing in SharePoint Server.

 Plan to use the Product Catalog site collection

 The Product Catalog Site Collection template is intended to be used to create sites in which to author, store and maintain any type of data that is used in a catalog scenario.
 The site collection template includes a Product Catalog list template that is optimized for maintaining catalog content in a list.
 By default, when you create a Product Catalog site collection, a Products list based on the Product Catalog list template is automatically created.
 The Products list is preconfigured with the Product with Image content type.
 The Product with Image content type has site columns associated with it, as described in the following table.

 Site columns in the Product with Image content type